VegaDeftwing/OpGuidesHugoSrc/content/Engineering/4-linuxdirtree.md

 'tty' the currently active terminal, try `echo 1 > /dev/tty`

 'ttyx' are virtual consoles accessible though **ctrl+alt+fx,** where fx is a function key.
-You should ben on tty7 by default, go ahead and try it now.
-Note you may need to hold the 'fn' key as well
+You should ben on tty7 by default (maybe? if not you might have to use ctrl+alt+fx on each number until you find your graphical environment again), go ahead and try it now.
+Note you may need to hold the 'fn' key as well depending on your keyboard.

 'ttyACMx' or 'ttyUSBx' are attached USB devices that can be accessed as a virtual terminal.
 This is mostly used for development boards, and we'll be using this later